- There are many activities that can be beneficial and enjoyable for individuals with dementia.

 When planning activities for individuals with late stage dementia, you should look for activities that are stimulating with not too many choices.
 Sense of humor often remains in the late stages of the disease, so try to find activities that will entertain them and possibly make them laugh.
 Since dementia typically affects ability to concentrate, you may want to plan take several breaks in a day.
 It can also be helpful to break instructions down one step at a time, waiting for them to complete each task before moving onto the next.
 Alzheimer’s may affect motivation, so be patient if an activity doesn’t elicit much interest and keep trying to connect.
 Potential activities suggested for those in this stage include: painting, sensory stimulation, and reminiscing.

 It is also important to select activities with an individual’s physical abilities and limitations in mind.
 Generally, individuals will experience greater physical decline as the disease progresses, but the rate of decline of each stage will vary from person to person.
-Relatively healthy individuals should be encouraged to continue t exercising and spending time outdoors on nice days.
+Relatively healthy individuals should be encouraged to continue exercising and spending time outdoors on nice days.
 They may be able to maintain a greater degree of independence for a longer period of time.
 Individuals who are frail or have other physical limitations may need increased assistance and supervision.
-As mentioned, exercise is an important activity that can have a beneficial influence on their sense of well-being, but one should only exercise as much as their physical condition allows.
+As mentioned, exercise is an important activity that can have a beneficial influence on their sense of well-being, but individuals should only exercise as much as their physical condition allows.
 Fortunately, there are also many activities for individuals with dementia that don’t rely as much on physical ability, such as reminiscence, painting, listening to music, and more.

 Activities may also have to be adapted based on the type of dementia an individual has.
 For example, if one has vascular dementia (post-stroke) or dementia with Lewy bodies, they may have physical symptoms in the early stages that limit their involvement in certain types of activities.
 Dementia with Lewy bodies is also unique in that individuals in the early stage of this type of dementia may fluctuate in their level of awareness from day to day, or even from moment to moment.
 It can therefore be hard to know when to plan activities.
 It may be especially important to be flexible and always have a back-up plan.